depruebas/mysql-to-posgresql-migrator/README.md

 Sequences start at the last MySql autoincrement value

 If the parameter 'import_sql = true' exists, the scripts will be executed in postgreSQL.
-If this parameter does not exist or is false, the scripts are not executed and the migration will have to be carried out by hand, executing the scripts one by one.
+If this parameter does not exist or it's false, the scripts are not executed and the migration will have to be run manually, executing the scripts one by one.

 <h3>Script configuration</h3>